matyalatte/tuw/shell_scripts/readme.md

 The steps are as follows.

 1. Open the Terminal.
+2. Move to `Simple-Command-Runner/shell_scripts`.
-2. Type `bush build_exe.sh`.
+3. Type `bush build_exe.sh`.
-3. An executable file `SimpleCommandRunner` will be generated in `./Simple-Command-Runner/build`.
+4. An executable file `SimpleCommandRunner` will be generated in `./Simple-Command-Runner/build`.

 ## Uninstall wxWidgets
 `uninstall_wxWidgets.sh` will uninstall the libs and remove all resource files.